Gainsight NXT - Articles Impacted due to July, 2023 Release

 - Navigate to Administration > Playbook.

-- (Optional) Enter description in the Comments field.
+- Description: Enter the description in the field.

 Before you start building out Playbook tasks, we recommend that you assess whether they're helpful or necessary to include for your CSMs.
 A few tips to consider: